Gulf Coast state college

 Students wishing to register in a Co-op class must first contact Ms. Kimberly Hoyt, Coordinator, Cooperative Education.
 Ms. Hoyt is located in the Advanced Technology Center 150A, and she can be reached at 850-872-3874 or by email at firstname.lastname@example.org.

-(Testing will be administered through the testing office and will be scheduled during the regular workday.
-The fee to cover administrative costs is payable at the Gulf Coast State College Business Office.)
+Testing will be administered through the testing office and will be scheduled during the regular workday.
+The fee to cover administrative costs is payable at the Gulf Coast State College Business Office or online through RegisterBlast.

 An additional fee will be charged for courses offered through E-Learning.
 Certain courses carry additional fees (see “Course Descriptions”).

 A drop is different from a withdrawal.
 A drop will result in the elimination of the class(es) from the transcript record.
-A dropped class does not affect the standards of academic progress; however it may affect the amount of financial aid awarded.
+A class dropped before the end of published add/drop timeframes does not affect the standards of academic progress; however it may affect the amount of financial aid awarded.
 A withdrawal will result in a letter grade of “W” in each class from which the student withdraws; withdrawals are included in the calculation of academic progress.

 A student who discontinues enrollment after the published drop/add period may be granted a refund if proper procedures are followed.
 Procedures for requesting a refund are: